Chinese firm's contract to be terminated for 'poor progress'; Rly PSU denies link to border face-off

 "There is no link between the termination of this contract and what is happening at the borders.
 It is purely coincidental," said Anurag Sachan, Managing Director, DFCCIL.
 Sachan said 60 per cent of the track linking work (being done by another contractor) on the section has been completed and the delay in completion was because the Chinese firm did not do their part of the work.

-PTI has sent a mail to the World Bank seeking its comment on the issue and is awaiting a reply.
-The work entrusted with the Chinese engineering major includes design, construction, supply, testing and commissioning of signaling, telecommunication and related works for the 417-km section.
+Meanwhile, in an email reply to a query by PTI, a World Bank spokesperson said, "In April, DFCCIL brought to the Bank's notice delays in implementation of this contract.
+The Bank had sought more details on the contract implementation issues.
+We received most of the information by June 9, 2020, and are currently reviewing the information provided".
+The work entrusted with the Chinese engineering major includes design, construction, supply, testing, and commissioning of signaling, telecommunication, and related works for the 417-km section.

 Officials said apart from performance issues, the Chinese company had also shown reluctance in furnishing technical documents, as per the contract agreement, such as logic design of electronic interlocking.
 It also did not have engineers or authorized personnel at the project site which was a serious concern, they said.